-The above bar graph shows that the fund has grown steadily from K95.0 million in 2002 to K347,992,970 as at 31st December 2010.
-Despite the adverse consequences of the financial crisis which have already had a detrimental impact on Fund operations to date, your trustee will endeavour to ensure the sound custody, investment and preservation of the funds entrusted to its care with the aim of assuring members financial security at retirement.
+The above bar graph shows that the Fund has grown steadily from K95.0 million in 2002 to K362.5 as at 31st December 2011.
+Despite the adverse consequences of the financial crisis which have already had a detrimental impact on Fund operations to date, your trustee will endeavour to ensure the sound custody, investment and preservation of the funds entrusted to its care with the aim of assuring the financial security of members at retirement.